LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Differentiable Centroid Learning for DNN

 \section{Differentiable Centroid Learning for DNN}

-It is essential to learn the centroids of each layer through backpropagation to minimize the model loss.
-However, the \verb|argmin| function in vanilla PQ is not differentiable.
-Our key technique is to leverage the continuous and differentiable approximation to \verb|argmax| function, \verb|softmax|, for backpropagation~\cite{jang2016}, which approximates the $onehot$ centroid result as the weighted sum of all centroid results (Sec.~\ref{sec:soft_encoding_function}).
-There is work before using \verb|softmax| for differentiable PQ, but again only for the input embedding compression~\cite{chen2020differentiable}.
+As exposed above, the key factor to empower table lookup for DNNs is to learn the centroids of each layer through backpropagation to minimize the model loss.
+However, the main challenge is that the \verb|argmin| function in vanilla PQ, according to Eq.~\ref{eq:encoding}, is not differentiable.
+We therefore propose the differentiable centroid learning for DNN.
+The learning integrates three methods to adapt three levels of approximation.

-The challenge for approximating \verb|argmin| by \verb|softmax| for every layer of a model is again the accumulated approximation error and reduced model accuracy.
-Since the hyperparameter of \verb|softmax|, \verb|temperature|, adjusts the approximation error with \verb|argmin|, we propose learnable temperature to learn the temperature of each layer's \verb|softmax| through backpropagation (Sec.~\ref{sec:temperature}).
+Firstly, we propose soft-PQ method, which leverages the continuous and differentiable approximation to \verb|argmax| function, i.e., \verb|softmax|~\cite{jang2016}, for backpropagation.
+We approximate the $onehot$ centroid result as the weighted sum of all centroid results (Sec.~\ref{sec:soft_encoding_function}).
+Prior work has used \verb|softmax| for differentiable PQ, but only for input embedding compression\cite{chen2020differentiable}.
+Our work is the first to enable soft-PQ for end-to-end DNNs.

-To reduce the memory and table lookup cost, we propose scalar-quantized lookup tables.
-However, this again introduces a level of approximation.
-Similarly, we quantize the lookup tables during centroid learning (Sec.~\ref{scalar-quantized lut}).
+Secondly, the use of \verb|softmax| introduces another level of approximation to using \verb|argmin|, which could also lead to reduced model accuracy.
+We propose a learnable temperature method to address this challenge to adjust the approximation error of \verb|softmax| with \verb|argmin| for each layer.
+The temperature of each layer's \verb|softmax| can be learned through backpropagation (Sec.~\ref{sec:temperature}).

-The two major factors of \sysname are the number of centroids and the length of sub-vectors, which are a tradeoff between cost and accuracy.
-We theoretically analyze the FLOPs and disk cost of \sysname with the two factors (Sec.~\ref{cost analysis}).
-Since hashing can speed up encoding but at the cost of higher quantization error, we also explore the potential of hashing for \sysname (Sec.~\ref{sec:hashing}).
+Thirdly, to reduce memory cost of the lookup tables, \sysname applies scalar quantization on the lookup tables.
+However, this also introduces a level of approximation.
+Similarly, we propose quantization-aware training to adapt this approximation during centroid learning (Sec.~\ref{scalar-quantized lut}).